skatz1990/messaging_pipeline/README.md

 As far as source control we have decided to use Github.
 AWS will authenticate to Github using a token.
 After the authentication takes place the code will be copied to S3.
 This deployment runs immidietly on commit to the repo.
 It is possible to change this setting by applying a tag to the commit or administrating the user access to the CI/CD pipeline.
 To read more about how to customize triggers in AWS codepipeline please refer to this doc: [Adding custom logic to AWS codepipeline](https://aws.amazon.com/blogs/devops/adding-custom-logic-to-aws-codepipeline-with-aws-lambda-and-amazon-cloudwatch-events/)

 ## Buildspec.yml configuration
 The build spec file compiles and produces build artifacts.
 These artifacts end up in the S3 bucket for this deployment.
-It the build file will execute pre-build, build and post build actions.
-An example of a post build action is pushing a docker image to ECR.
+The build file will execute pre-build, build and post build actions.
+As you can see in this yaml file.
+During the `build` stage a docker image is being created and tagged.
+The image then is pushed to ECR.
+This image will later be utilized to created the Proc containers.

 ```
 spec.yml
 version: 0.1